clojure-goes-fast/clj-async-profiler/README.md

 ### Output directory

-To not store the potentially large output files in `/tmp`, you can instead set a custom directory using the Java property `clj-async-profiler.output-dir`:
+By default, clj-async-profiler writes its output files to `/tmp/clj-async-profiler/`.
+You can change it to a custom directory (e.g., if you run clj-async-profiler in an environment where `/tmp` is not sufficiently large) by setting Java property `clj-async-profiler.output-dir`:

-`-Dclj-async-profiler.output-dir=./data`

-This is helpful in some cases where the boot drive is kept intentionally small, and you mount large external disks for primary use (like Fly.io).
+`clojure -J-Dclj-async-profiler.output-dir=./data ...`

 ### Tuning for better accuracy